google/syzkaller/docs/linux/setup_ubuntu-host_android-arm32.md

 If feasible, recompile and reinstall the Linux kernel with any debugging options available on your board.

-## Setup the NDK cross-compiler toolchain
+## Optional: Setup the NDK cross-compiler toolchain

 You can find the NDK packages here: